KnowPlay/docktopus/README.md

 <!-- ABOUT -->
 ## :sunflower: About
 <!-- Add your project description here -->
-This is a dedicated space for exploring, learning, troubleshooting, and experimenting with Docker's functionalities and capabilities.
+This is a dedicated space for experimenting with Docker's functionalities and capabilities.

 ### :wrench: Tech Stack